Understanding Pick Commands

 Check Affected Areas

 To check which parts of the terrain should be affected before running a picker, view your terrain from the top and parallel projection.
-There is a command for that.
+There is a command for this, called View Top.
+If your input hovers above the terrain, you will see exactly where in plan it connects to the terrain.

 No Need to Select Terrain